- Parents Home

 - Be nice.
 Mean behavior is not OK.
 Make it clear that you expect your kids to treat others with respect, and to never post hurtful or embarrassing messages.
 And ask them to always tell you about any harassing or bullying messages that others post.

 - Think twice before hitting "enter."
-Remind teens that what they post can be used against them.
-For example, letting the world know that you're off on vacation or posting your home address gives would-be robbers a chance to strike.
-Teens also should avoid posting specific locations of parties or events, as well as phone numbers.
+Remind kids that what they post can be used against them.
+For example, letting the world know that you're on vacation or posting your home address gives would-be robbers a chance to strike.
+Kids also should avoid posting specific locations of parties or events, as well as phone numbers.

 - Follow the "WWGS?"
 (What Would Grandma Say?) rule.
 Teach kids not to share anything on social media that they wouldn't want their teachers, college admissions officers, future bosses — and yes, grandma — to see.